How to become a Data Scientist

 Computational Techniques: students learn about machine learning and statistical processing under this concentration.
 In machine learn, students are taught its fundamentals including algorithm development, clustering and development of machine learning programs.
 In statistical processing, students study statistical processing algorithms and programming structures.
 Students are also taught to use data analysis software packages to manipulate large data sets.

 Concentrations in Doctoral Degree

-Statistical computing and Simulation: Students are provided classes on SAS programming and production level modelling.
-In SAS programming, students develop skills in SAS programming through simulated data analysis of real world data sets.
-Production level modelling classes include practical study and use of data and statistical mining models that are utilized to analyze massive data sets.
+Statistical computing and Simulation: Students are provided classes on SAS programming and production level modeling.
+In SAS programming, students develop skills in SAS programming through simulated data analysis of real-world data sets.
+Production level modeling classes include practical study and use of data and statistical mining models that are utilized to analyze massive data sets.

 Advanced data mining techniques: these concentration classes in Data mining- data mining I and data mining II.
 In data mining I students study data extraction techniques including how to select and clean data and how to apply machine learning and data visualization techniques.
 Data mining II course covers advanced concepts in working with larger data sets using multivariate regression and graphing data.

 Data Warehousing: students study applied warehousing and Relational Database Systems.
 In applied warehousing students learn the relationship between data warehousing and business intelligence applications including major data warehousing and mining techniques, analytical processing and cluster classification.
 In relational database systems students study how to integrate, store and manipulate large datasets, major data systems in data science and database languages, including SQL.

 Following are the Job concentrations for a Data Scientist: